 The Summerhouse is one of those places you’ll have no problem spending the entire day at.
 The space is home to Poppy Flora Studio; Nomad the Gallant, an on-site coffee roasting facility; Wildseed, a casual café and bar; and The Summerhouse Dining Room, the main restaurant perched on the second floor of the conserved colonial bungalow.

 The dishes at The Summerhouse follow a ‘farms’-to-table approach: produce is sourced from Singaporean and Malaysian farms, and garnishes are plucked from the on-site garden.
-For a taste of everything The Summerhouse has to offer, opt for one of Ridder’s collective farming menus, which offers six-course (SGD 90) and ten-course dinner options (SGD 128).
+For a taste of everything The Summerhouse has to offer, order sharing plates for you and your party to enjoy together.

 If it’s brunch you are looking for, hit Wildseed for hearty gourmet sandwiches and cakes with a local twist.
-The blue pea flower coconut muffin (SGD 6.50), a naturally dyed muffin with a desiccated coconut centre, is another must-have for its nod to local flavours.
+The blue pea flower coconut muffin, a naturally dyed muffin with a desiccated coconut centre, is another must-have for its nod to local flavours.

 The Summerhouse.
 3 Park Lane, Singapore 798387. +65 6262 1063.